Delt-A/delt-a.github.io/_posts/2019-04-08-pwnable-tw-start.md

 The program lets you type 60 bytes, but it only accepts 20 bytes.
 Therefore, you can see maybe has buffer overflow here.

+First payload I use buffer overflow to make it returns to ......

+And then It will print out esp address in stack.
+Having address, I can put the shellcode into that.

 Source code for pwn:
 {% highlight python linenos %}